- What Is Construction Project Management?

 - Unique Challenges of Construction Management

-Construction projects are highly structured endeavors, whether that’s building a shopping mall or a single-dwelling residence.
-They have a lot of moving parts and people that must be precisely coordinated.
+Construction projects are highly structured endeavors.
+Whether the project consists of building a shopping mall or a single-dwelling residence, each project has many moving parts that must be precisely coordinated.

 In brief, construction management is the process of managing construction projects.
-But when you’re talking about managing a construction project in comparison to other types of projects, the distinction is mostly that construction is mission-based.
-That means that the project’s organization ends with the end of the project build.
+When comparing construction project management to other types of projects, the main distinction is that construction is mission-based.
+That means that the project’s organization ends with the completion of the project build.

-There are a variety of different types of construction projects, depending on the different construction sectors.
-There are two sectors in construction: residential and commercial.
-Depending on the sector, there can be up to four different types of projects:
+There are a variety of different types of construction projects that depend on the construction sector.
+The two sectors in construction are residential and commercial and there are four different types of projects:

 - Residential home building and renovation